Location: Maltby Elementary

 - Students participate in whole school events including assemblies, specialists (PE, music, library), lunch, and recess.

 - Students are supported by district services as needed (OT, PT, speech, LAP, etc.)

 - Teacher is both Montessori and elementary certified

 - Parents are required to attend at least one Parent Education class per year and volunteer a minimum of 20 hours per year, which may be done at school or home

 - New families are required to tour the program (specific dates are offered each year) before submitting paperwork for enrollment

 There is no specific criteria for a student to participate in our Montessori-based program; however, kindergarten students must by age 5 by August 31, 2021 in order to be eligible for participation.
 Participation in the kindergarten year is done through an annual drawing (the school year before the child enters kindergarten).
 Parents need to turn in a Kindergarten interest form (linked below) to be part of the drawing.
 Families are notified of acceptance or if their child has been added to our waitlist.
 Students in other grades are considered on a first-come, first-serve basis with preference given to students who have had previous experience with the Montessori philosophy.
-We also strive to balance our boys vs. girl ratio as well as grade levels.
 Once we have received enough registrations to fill the classes, a wait list is created for all other interested families.
 An interest form needs to be completed each year for all families interested in joining our program.

 For questions, please contact: